softwaresaved/international-survey/analysis/text_zaf.md

 # Section 2: Questions about coding
+In this section we investigate the relationship between RSEs and the code they develop.

+As expected, the vast majority of RSEs (86%, n=19) write code.
+15% (n=3) of the participants write code for themselves while the vast majority write code for other people (85%, n=17).

+However, despite the majority of them writing code, only 23% (n=5) consider themselves as *professional software developer*.
+This is a low number when we consider the average time of developing software (14 years) and that they are mainly developing software for others.

+Surprisingly, the participants do not spend much of their time coding, but doing research.
+Software development come only second in the most time consuming task.
+The second type of question asked if the participants wanted to spend more time than what they do.
+Here again, the participants seems to want to spend more time doing research.
+Again, software development comes second.

 ### Do you write code as part of your job?
 ### Who uses the code that you write?
 ### Do you consider yourself a professional software developer?
 ### How many years of Software development experience do you have?
 ### In an average month, how much time do you spend on software development (Please rate your answer between 1 to 10.
-1 Being none at all and 10 being All your time.); In an average month, how much time do you spend on Research; In an average month, how much time do you spend on Management; In an average month, how much time do you spend on Teaching; In an average month, how much time do you spend on Other activities; In an average month, how much time would you like to spend on programming?
+1 Being none at all and 10 being All your time.); In an average month, how much time do you spend on Research; In an average month, how much time do you spend on Management; In an average month, how much time do you spend on Teaching; In an average month, how much time do you spend on Other activities

+### In an average month, how much time would you like to spend on programming?
 (Please rate your answer between 1 to 10.
 1 Being none at all and 10 being All your time.); In an average month, how much time would you like to spend on Research; In an average month, how much time would you like to spend on Management; In an average month, how much time would you like to spend on Teaching

 # Section 3: Questions about employment